 - Substance abuse

-Without trauma recovery treatment, these symptoms may get worse.
-Eventually these symptoms may grow into PTSD, an anxiety disorder, depression, or addiction.
+Without our trauma recovery program, these symptoms may get worse.
+Eventually, these symptoms may grow into PTSD, anxiety disorder, depression, or addiction.

 The Connection Between Trauma and Addiction

 It is not uncommon for people struggling to cope with a traumatic event to turn to drugs or alcohol for help.
 These substances may act as an effortless way to numb pain, forget, ease anxiety, sleep, and escape, but their use does more harm than good.
 Overall, these substances may make the symptoms worse or negatively impact the person’s overall mental health.
 Also, if a person turns to drugs or alcohol every time they experience symptoms, or even preemptively, this behavior becomes habitual.

 Their brain will start to alter in ways that reinforce this behavior, and chemical dependence will eventually occur.
 Many people are unaware of the negative consequences that come with using substances to cope until it is too late.
 This self-destructive behavior becomes a dangerous cycle, but with the help of our addiction and trauma treatment programs at our Lake Worth drug rehab, you may be able to break this cycle for good.

 When a person begins this type of recovery, they should remember it will occur in different stages.
 Each of these stages requires different skills and tools to overcome, giving an outline for the healing journey.